 For purposes of this section, the following terms have the meanings given:

-(1) "tax expenditure" means a tax provision which provides a gross income definition, deduction, exemption, credit, or rate for certain persons, types of income, transactions, or property that results in reduced tax revenue; and
+(4) "tax expenditure" means a tax provision which provides a gross income definition, deduction, exemption, credit, or rate for certain persons, types of income, transactions, or property that results in reduced tax revenue, but excludes provisions used to mitigate tax pyramiding;

-(2) "tax" means any tax of statewide application or any tax authorized by state law to be levied by local governments generally.
-It does not include a special local tax levied pursuant to special law or to a special local tax levied pursuant to general authority that is no longer applicable to local governments generally.
+(5) "tax" means any tax of statewide application or any tax authorized by state law to be levied by local governments generally.
+It does not include a special local tax levied pursuant to special law or to a special local tax levied pursuant to general authority that is no longer applicable to local governments generally; and

 Official Publication of the State of Minnesota